-Digital payment tools were frequently used by surveyed MSMEs during all time periods, with a noticeable increase during COVID-19:xiv
+Digital payment tools were frequently used by MSMEs during all time periods, with a noticeable increase during COVID-19:^x

-29% of MSMEs reported that they had used digital payment tools for business purposes prior to the COVID-19 pandemic xii Difference between digital tool use in the past 30 days and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, xiii Not all MSMEs who reported ever using digital tools for business purposes were considered "online" for the purposes of this survey.
+29% of MSMEs reported that they had used digital payment tools for business purposes prior to the COVID-19 pandemic viii Difference between digital tool use in the past 30 days and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

+35% of MSMEs reported that they had used digital payment tools for business purposes in the past year since COVID-19 ix Not all MSMEs who reported ever using digital tools for business purposes were considered "online" for the purposes of this survey.
 Surveyed MSMEs that did not report using digital tools in the past year were considered "offline," regardless of their use of digital tools over a year ago and/or prior to the COVID-19 pandemic.
 Because this subset of MSMEs no longer actively uses digital tools, they are not considered online MSMEs.